ihollander/zoom-recordings/README.md

-# Zoom OAuth Hello World
+# Zoom OAuth Recordings

-This is a Hello World app using an OAuth Marketplace App client ID and Secret to create an OAuth token, used to call the Zoom API.
+Starter code taken from https://github.com/zoom/zoom-oauth-sample-app

 Follow allong with relevant Zoom OAuth documentation as we set this up: